Access myLTSA Services

 LTSA employees are not permitted to provide legal advice or assist in completing forms.
 If you choose to submit an application yourself, the land title office registration process for applications received by mail or in person is described below.

 Each time a person buys or sells a property, or updates an interest on title, such as a mortgage, an application must be filed to LTSA to update the land title register.
-Changes to title are also commonly needed following the death of a spouse, a divorce or marriage.
+Changes to title are also commonly needed following significant life events such as the death of a spouse, a divorce or marriage.

 When an application is filed with LTSA, it is reviewed to meet requirements under the Land Title Act or other statutes.
 If all legal requirements are met, LTSA then updates the title in the land title register.